SwagOtaku/plugin.video.kaito/README.md

 ## Todo List

 **_Function_**:
-- Accounts: Adding an Easy News Debrid Provider
+- Watchlist: Automatically mark an anime as completed when the whole series is watched.
 - Context Menu: Context Menu needs a recode
 - Context Menu: Want to add "Find Similar" or "Find Relations"
 - Context Menu: We should get rid of context.otaku